shajra/direnv-nix-lorelei/README.md

 However, we probably don't want to support something like `nix-shell`'s `--packages` switch.
 This feature of `nix-shell` is generally discouraged by the Nix community because its implementation has a lot of non-intuitive warts.
 Nix will soon release a `nix shell` command that has the potential to more properly replace the functionality that `nix-shell`'s `--packages` switch provides.
 When this occurs, both the Lorri and Lorelei can reevaluate their respective implementation strategies.

-Also, soon to be released are [Nix flakes](https://nixos.wiki/wiki/Flakes).
+Also, soon to be released in a new version of Nix are [Nix flakes](https://nixos.wiki/wiki/Flakes).
 If you don't know what flakes are, you may want to wait until they stabilize and are officially released.
-If you're an early adopter of flakes, the [Nix-direnv](https://github.com/nix-community/nix-direnv) project has support for Nix flakes.
+If you're an early adopter of flakes, the [Nix-direnv](https://github.com/nix-community/nix-direnv) project has support for Nix flakes with it's `use_flake` function.
 Lorelei can be installed and used concurrently with other projects offering similar functionality (Lorri, Nix-direnv, and the rest).
 You just make different calls in your project's `.envrc` files.
+No core contributor of Lorelei is using this unreleased version of Nix supporting flakes, so we didn't want to provide something we had not tested ourselves.

 # Release<a id="sec-5"></a>